 When a business becomes insolvent, a firm of insolvency practitioners, like Wilson Field, will be appointed to look after the affairs of the company and realise its remaining assets, with the primary objective of maximising returns to creditors.

 Once a business is placed into formal insolvency, creditors cannot be fully repaid as liabilities exceed assets, meaning either a limited or no return to unsecured creditors.
 In many cases, the company ceases to trade with all jobs lost.

 A common misconception is that insolvent businesses simply leave a trail of unpaid creditors struggling to make ends meet in the wake of a collapse, and although this can be the unfortunate outcome in some cases, it is generally not the full story.

-As an IP it is my responsibility to realise assets and where possible pay a dividend to creditors, and I must endeavour to obtain the best possible return for creditors, in terms of pence in the pound.
+As an IP, it is my responsibility to realise assets, and where possible pay a dividend to creditors.
+I must endeavour to obtain the best possible return for creditors, in terms of pence in the pound.

 The majority of my work consists of corporate appointments and my caseload is split approximately 50:50 between insolvent and solvent work.
 In relation to my insolvent appointments, I have distributed to creditors just short of £800,000 over three years and would anticipate further distributions from this existing caseload during the next twelve months of a similar amount.

 At £1.6m over approximately 60 appointments, that equates to an average distribution per case of in the region of £27,000.
 Of course, averages can be misleading, and two of these cases to date account for £250,000 and £125,000 each, whereas 20 cases had modest realisations resulting in no distribution to creditors.
 The good news is that distributions were made in more than 60 per cent of all insolvent cases.